First off, DEV apps are not a “bad quality” version of the FlashDrive instances.

 - Discovering new language and datastores – you can launch a GO instance, browse some Youtube tutorials about Golang, and have fun!

-- DEV Instances should never be used in production environments.
+- DEV Instances should never be used in production environments as ressources are not guaranteed and service is not monitored like production apps.

-DEV apps are the capable entry-budget instances with the right features to test a build before going into full production.
+DEV apps are capable, entry-budget instances, with the right features to test a build before going into full production.

-DEV apps are not able to use more than the quota of resources assigned to it : if the limit of CPU or RAM is reached (even slightly), the app will crash and automatically restart.
-This can have a negative impact of the app reliability and DEV should never been used for production services.
+DEV apps are not able to use more than the quota of resources assigned to it: if the limit of CPU or RAM is reached (even slightly), the app will crash and automatically restart.
+This can have a negative impact to the app’s reliability and DEV should never be used for production services.

 Was this helpful?